mongodb-developer/golang-quickstart/connecting/connecting-to-your-mongodb-cluster-with-go.md

 Note that for this tutorial we're using `dep` to manage our packages and we're using version 1.1.2 of the MongoDB Go Driver.
 If you don't have `dep`, you can install it through the [official documentation](https://github.com/golang/dep).

-With the driver installed, open the project's `main.go` file and add the following boilerplate code:
+With the driver installed, open the project's `main.go` file and add the following imports to the code:

 ```golang
 package main